Click Below to Skip Ahead

 When Does a Pomeranian Stop Growing?

-Most Pomeranians rapidly grow between 2 and 12 months.
-They usually reach their adult size once they are a year old.
-While this is usually the standard, there are occasions when a Pomeranian continues to grow until 18 months old.
+Most Pomeranians rapidly grow between 2 and 10 months and usually reach their adult size once they are a year old.
+While this is usually the standard, there are occasions when a Pomeranian continues to grow until 18 months old, particularly entire (unneutered) males.

 After a year, a Pomeranian is no longer considered a puppy but becomes an adult dog.
 They will hit several growth spurts before they turn one, and sometimes, it may seem like they are not advancing in size, which is entirely normal.
-By the time your Pomeranian is 6 months old, they will probably be close to their adult size.
+By the time your Pomeranian is 6 months old, they will probably be close to their adult size but will continue to fill out and add muscle mass.

 Factors Affecting the Size of a Pomeranian